Querying LLMs (Chatbots)#

 )

-We can also limit the length of the output by setting max_new_tokens
+First, we can limit the length of the output by setting max_new_tokens

 , for example to 100.